Joseph Jackson Fuller: Baptist Mission to Africa

-Final years in England
+Years in England

-Settling in London, first at Barnes, and then at Sydner Road in Stoke Newington from where he attended Hackney's Devonshire Road Baptist chapel, Joseph's powers of oratory stood him in good stead.
+Settling in London, first at Barnes, and then at Sydner Road in Stoke Newington from where he attended Hackney's Devonshire Road Baptist chapel, Joseph's powers of oratory stood him in good stead and he gave talks throughout England.
 In one engagement - at Birmingham Town Hall in October 1889 - four thousand people came to listen to him.
 Thomas Lewis, a fellow Baptist missionary, writing in his book These Seventy Years, recalled Joseph Jackson's popularity as a public speaker: